Studio-42/elfinder-servlet/README.md

 Description
 -----------

 This is a Java connector (backend) for elFinder.
+I made simple modifications to compile with my eclipse. just maven install tomcat:run this project.

 Features
 --------